Rusty Angelfish

 The Rusty Angelfish has been reared in captivity, but not bred in captivity as of yet.
 Dwarf angelfish are broadcast spawners, releasing eggs and sperm simultaneously at dusk, a week before the full moon.
 They start mid-December and continue through May, at which time they will rise into the water column and release eggs and sperm simultaneously near the surface.

-• Ease of Breeding: Difficult - Very small plank-tonic foods are needed for the larvae have very small mouth.
+• Ease of Breeding: Difficult – Very small plank-tonic foods are needed when rearing the larvae, as they have very small mouths.

 Fish Diseases